awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 1. In the **Server access logging** section, choose **Edit**\.

 1. Under **Server access logging**, select **Enable**\.

-For **Target bucket**, enter the name of the bucket that you want to receive the log record objects\.
+1. For **Target bucket**, enter the name of the bucket that you want to receive the log record objects\.

    The target bucket must be in the same Region as the source bucket and must not have a default retention period configuration\.

 1. Choose **Save changes**\.

+   When you enable logging on a bucket, the console both enables logging on the source bucket and adds a grant in the target bucket's access control list \(ACL\) granting write permission to the Log Delivery group\.

    You can view the logs in the target bucket\.
 After you enable server access logging, it might take a few hours before the logs are delivered to the target bucket\.
 For more information about how and when logs are delivered, see [How are logs delivered?](ServerLogs.md#how-logs-delivered)\.

-When you enable logging on a bucket, the console both enables logging on the source bucket and adds a grant in the target bucket's access control list \(ACL\) granting write permission to the Log Delivery group\.

 For more information, see [Viewing the properties for an S3 bucket](view-bucket-properties.md)\.

-### Using the REST API<a name="enable-logging-rest"></a>
+## Using the REST API<a name="enable-logging-rest"></a>

 To enable logging, you submit a [PUT Bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlogging.html) request to add the logging configuration on the source bucket\.
 The request specifies the target bucket and, optionally, the prefix to be used with all log object keys\.